Most of the hosting providers have multiple data centers (DC) around the world. But do you know where you should be hosting your website?

 SiteGround, one of the reputed shared hosting providers to host WordPress, Joomla, etc. got four data centers on three continents.

 |Location||Speed Test IP|

-A2 Hosting, known for their turbo server for better performance.
-A2 got four DC, and you can ping the following IP for speed test.
+A2 Hosting is known for its turbo server for better performance.
+A2 got four DC, and you can ping the following IP for a speed test.

 |Location||Speed Test IP|